axiom-data-science/portal-docs/DataCatalog.rst

 Web mapping services (WMS) are used to provide machine access to images used by remote mapping programs (e.g., tiling services).
 Accessing programs use GetCapabilities requests to ask for image data in whatever format they require, which allows them to gather image tiles over specific areas with the projections, styles, scales and formats (PNG, JPG, etc.) that fits their needs.

 #.
-Select "WMS (Web Mapping Service)" under the "Download" button to start the service.
+Select "WMS (Web Mapping Service)" under the ``Download`` button to start the service.
 #.
 The returned image will be projected according to the parameters set in the URL.
 For example:

 .. parsed-literal::
 	`http://data.axds.co/ncWMS/wms?SERVICE=WMS&REQUEST=GetMap&LAYERS=AQWRFSFC/PSFC&VERSION=1.1.1&FORMAT=image/png&STYLES=boxfill/rainbow&SRS=EPSG:3857&BBOX=-20983724.014532067,8598321.56555337,-13914936.349159194,13370447.645073326&WIDTH=500&HEIGHT=338&COLORSCALERANGE=846.5,1128 <http://data.axds.co/ncWMS/wms?SERVICE=WMS&REQUEST=GetMap&LAYERS=AQWRFSFC/PSFC&VERSION=1.1.1&FORMAT=image/png&STYLES=boxfill/rainbow&SRS=EPSG:3857&BBOX=-20983724.014532067,8598321.56555337,-13914936.349159194,13370447.645073326&WIDTH=500&HEIGHT=338&COLORSCALERANGE=846.5,1128>`_

-3. Modifying the parameters (e.g., changing the ``WIDTH``, ``COLORSCALERANGE`` values, or the projection) and reloading the page will redraw the image for your mapping service.
+3. Modifying the parameters (e.g., changing the ``WIDTH``, ``COLORSCALERANGE`` values, or the projection and reloading the page will redraw the image for your mapping service.

 Environmental Research Division Data Access Program (ERDDAP)
 ------------------------------------------------------------

 The Environmental Research Division Data Access Program (ERDDAP) is a NOAA-sponsored common data server that provides access to gridded and device (e.g., weather sensor) data.
-AOOS hosts an ERDDAP server that provides access to gridded data in a multitude of formats including CSV, TSV, htmlTable, json, .mat, and more).
+AOOS hosts an ERDDAP server that provides access to gridded data in a multitude of formats including CSV, TSV, htmlTable, json, .mat, and more.

 #.
 Go to http://erddap.aoos.org
 #.
 Search for a topic (e.g., in the examples above we searched for "CBHAR")